Mail at the El Paso County Jail:

 - Paperback books from a publisher or online distributor (Barnes & Noble.com, Amazon.com, etc.), no blank journals are accepted, no more than 6 books are accepted, and none larger than 8.5 x 11 x 3 inches thick.
-All books must have a standard binding, no plastic or wire spiral bindings are accepted.
-(Be sure that the publisher or online distributor understands to include an invoice that shows they are in fact an on line source).
+All books must have a standard binding, no plastic, stickers, or wire spiral bindings are accepted.
+(Be sure that the publisher or online distributor understands to include an invoice that shows they are in fact an online source).
 Multiple copies of the same book are not allowed.

 - Magazines from the publisher or online distributor (Barnes & Noble.com, Amazon.com, etc).

-- Prescription reading glasses, no store bought reading glasses are accepted.
+- Prescription glasses directly from an ophthalmologist, no store-bought reading glasses are accepted.

 Things you are not allowed to send:

 - Inmate to Inmate correspondence is prohibited unless approved.